ec-jrc/re3gistry/documentation/user-manual.md

 ##### Edit registry information

-The registry related information can uniquely be modified by a user with the registry manager role. **These changes do not need to undergo the chenge proposal workflow**.
+The registry related information can uniquely be modified by a user with the registry manager role. **These changes do not need to undergo the change proposal workflow**.

 ##### Add a new register